JuaniRodriguez/RENT-A-CAR/README.md

   -Run npm install

-  -Copy .env.dist in the same directory and change it name to .env
+  -Copy .env.dist in the same directory and change its name to .env

   - IF: